-The SBCTA Budget is an annual undertaking partly intended to fulfill the goals and objectives found in three (3) long-term guiding documents: 1) the Measure I 2010-2040 Ordinance and Expenditure Plan, 2) the Measure I Strategic Plan, and 3) the Measure I 10-Year Delivery Plan.
+The SBCTA Budget is an annual undertaking guided by the goals and objectives found in three (3) long-term guiding documents: 1) the Measure I 2010-2040 Ordinance and Expenditure Plan, 2) the Measure I Strategic Plan, and 3) the Measure I 10-Year Delivery Plan.
 The 10-Year Delivery Plan flows from the Measure I Strategic Plan, which in turn flows from the Measure I Ordinance and Expenditure Plan.